-Do not attend a vaccine appointment if you have one scheduled and you have COVID-19.
-Wait until it has been 4 weeks since you first tested positive.
-You can call HSELive on 1800 700 700 to request a new appointment date.
+If you have COVID-19, do not go to a vaccine appointment if you have one scheduled.
+Wait until it has been 4 weeks since you tested positive.
+Phone HSELive on 1800 700 700 to get a new appointment date.

-You need to self-isolate because there is a high risk you could spread the virus to other people.
+You need to self-isolate (stay in your room) because there is a high risk you could spread the virus to other people.

 Your close contacts